payu-india/CMS-Chatbot/docs/MCP/install-and-configure-payu-mcp-server.md

     - PayU MCP Server
   robots: index
 ---
-This guide provides detailed instructions for installing and configuring the PayU MCP Server using either standard installation or Docker.
+This section provides detailed instructions for installing and configuring the PayU MCP Server using either standard installation or Docker.

 ## Standard Installation